babelfish-for-postgresql/babelfish_project_website/_usage/migration.md

 In case you are facing errors or problems, we recommend you check out our [discussion about differences in functionality](/docs/usage/limitations-of-babelfish).

-In the next step you can already move the data from one server to the other.
+In the next step you can move the data from one server to the other.
-Once the data structure has been adjusted properly and once it has been deployed successfully moving the data itself is not expected to cause errors anymore.
+Once the data structure has been adjusted properly, and once it has been deployed successfully, moving the data itself is not expected to cause errors anymore.

 ### Reconfiguring client applications

-Once structure and data have been migrated successfully it is time to adjust your database connections.
+Once structure and data have been migrated successfully, it is time to adjust your database connections.
 Simply make your applications point to the new data source and launch your tests.